davidhwyllie/findNeighbour4/doc/demos.md

 # large_matrix1
 simulates TB samples for which a complete distance matrix will be stored

 * Scenario tested
-A large, complete matrix is stored.
+A large matrix is stored.
 No repacking is used.

 * Background
 An open question is whether the storage engine (now mongodb) is capable of storing a very large matrix with reasonable efficiency.
 This is one of the big unknowns.